 Beginning January 1, 2012, TWIA's annual budget has been based upon department level budgets for which department management and their staffs are held accountable.
-To reflect that accountability as well as to establish objective, measurable standards appropriate to each employee's responsibilities, the Association established individual performance standards for each position within the organization.
+To reflect that accountability and to establish objective standards appropriate to each employee, the Association established individual performance standards for each position.
 The 2015 budget was reviewed and approved by the Board at its December 9, 2014, meeting.